-Because Queen Anne had no children, and no Catholic could be king or queen, when she died in 1717 AD her cousin George - James I's great-grandson - became King George I of England.
+September 2016 - Because Queen Anne had no children, and no Catholic could be king or queen, when Anne died in 1717 AD her cousin George - James I's great-grandson - became King George I of England.
 George was born in Germany and grew up speaking German and ruling part of Germany, so it seemed funny to have him become King of England when he was already 54 years old.
 Parliament took over more and more power instead, and soon the Prime Minister, Robert Walpole, made most of the decisions.
 Under Walpole, England's navy got stronger and stronger - stronger than Spain's navy, or any other navy in the world.
 British ships carried millions of enslaved Africans to the Americas.
 Walpole began to take over India from the Mughals and the French.

 George's son George II ruled after him, starting in 1727, but Walpole continued to hold the real power.
 He made alliances with the Iroquois against the French king Louis XV and the Algonquin.
 Walpole sent settlers to conquer Cherokee and Shawnee land in North America south of the Carolinas.
 The invaders named their new land Georgia after the king.
 There was more fighting over who would control Spain.
 Walpole lost power in 1742, and first Carteret and then Pitt ended up controlling Parliament.

 Then in 1760 George II's grandson ruled as George III.
 This is the George who was king when Thomas Jefferson wrote the Declaration of Independence.
 But even though Jefferson addressed the Declaration to the King, really it was the Prime Minister who was making the decisions.
 In 1775, the British army attacked the Maratha Empire to get control of northern India.
 Then in the late 1770s Britain lost their North American colonies in the American Revolution.
 As a result, to keep the British spinning and weaving factories supplied with plenty of cotton, in the 1780s the Prime Minister William Pitt organized cotton-growing in British colonies in Africa, and forced Indian cotton-growers to sell raw cotton to Britain instead of weaving it into cloth.
 In 1793, Pitt joined Austria, Prussia, and Spain in fighting against the French Revolution.
 By 1796, this put them all at war with Napoleon, and in 1803 they helped keep Haiti free from French control.

 George III's son George IV took over in 1810, because George III was suffering from mental illness and couldn't rule.
 So it was George IV's prime minister, Spencer Perceval, who killed the leaders of the Luddites - rioting knitting-workers who wanted decent pay - and forced the rest to go back to work.
-Perceval's successor, Robert Jenkinson, ran the War of 1812, and who defeated Napoleon at Waterloo.
-In 1817, the British attacked the Maratha Empire and took control of central India too.
+Perceval's successor, Robert Jenkinson, ran the War of 1812, and defeated Napoleon at Waterloo.
+In 1817, Jenkinson attacked the Maratha Empire and took control of central India too.
 George IV died without sons so his younger brother William became king.